RhodiumToad/pllua-ng/README.md

-           contained tables, without copying metatables, otherwise as "direct"), and "proxy" which returns a proxy table having the module in the metatable index slot (and any table members in the module proxied likewise).
+           contained tables, without copying metatables, otherwise as "direct"), and "proxy" which returns a proxy table having the module in the metatable index slot (and any table members in the module proxied likewise; "sproxy" omits this step).
 All modes behave like "direct" if the module's value is not a table.

-           PROXY MODE IS NOT INTENDED TO BE A FULLY SECURE WRAPPER FOR ARBITRARY MODULES.
+           **PROXY MODE IS NOT INTENDED TO BE A FULLY SECURE WRAPPER FOR ARBITRARY MODULES**.
 It's intended to make it _possible_ for simple modules or adapters to be used easily while protecting the "outside" copy from direct modification from inside.
 If the module returns any table from a function, that table might be modified from inside the sandbox.

+           **NEITHER PROXY MODE NOR COPY MODE ARE GUARANTEED TO WORK ON ALL MODULES**.
+The following constructs (for example) will typically defeat usage of either mode:

+             -- use of empty tables as unique identifiers

+             -- use of table values as keys

+             -- metatables on the module table or its contents with anything other than __call methods

+           If you find yourself wanting to use this on a module more complex than (for example) "lpeg" or "re", then consider whether you ought to be using the untrusted language instead.

            If 'module' is actually a table, it is treated as a sequence, each element of which is either a module name or a table { 'module', newname, mode, global } with missing values of mode/global defaulted to the original arguments.
            This enables the common case usage to be just:

              trusted.allow{"foo", "bar", "baz"}

       trusted.require(module, newname, mode)
         -- equiv. to  trusted.allow(module, newname, mode, true)

-      trusted.remove('newname')
+      trusted.remove('newname','global')
         -- undoes either of the above (probably not very useful, but you could do  trusted.remove('os')  or whatever)

+(However, to use these from on_init, you must require 'pllua.trusted' explicitly, and use the return value of that to access the functions.)

 The trusted environment's version of "load" overrides the text/binary mode field (loading binary functions is unsafe) and overrides the